Facebook made big mistake in data it provided to researchers, undermining academic work

-The data concerns the impact of social media on elections and democracy and includes what web addresses Facebook users click on, along with other information.
+The data concerns the effect of social media on elections and democracy and includes what web addresses Facebook users click on, along with other information.

 The error resulted from Facebook accidentally excluding data from U.S. users who had no detectable political leanings — a group that amounted to roughly half of all of Facebook’s users in the United States.
 Data from users in other countries was not affected.